CW: Sexual Assault

 Scene V: At the Retreat

 This is why I am here: to pray that I decide to enter the priesthood and feel God's welcoming embrace.
 Finally, I will be in a community where I will be accepted, protected, and loved unconditionally.
-My entire future life is in the hands of God's mercy.
+My entire future life is in the hands of God's loving care.

-Actor's Note: While I’m not sure God exists, I’m angry that he/she/it put me in a place where I was supposed to be ready for the rest of my life, to take care of it.
+Actor's Note: While I’m not sure if God exists, I’m angry that he/she/it put me in a place where I was not ready to take care of my life for the future.
 Then it pulled the rug out from under me.
 Losing my carefully crafted and secure future was heartbreaking and infuriating.
-After all, I worked hard, prayed harder.
+After all, I worked hard and prayed harder.
 I was a good Catholic boy.
 Maybe all of this was a setup; easily deceived, I hoped.
 It seemed all this praying and following the rules was nonsense.
 I gave up believing in anything; trusting anyone.

 Scene VI: Family Secrets

 It was time, I decided.
 I told a few of my sisters that I was gay.
 Of course, this started an avalanche among them, and soon all my siblings knew.
 Because I had individual conversations over the phone or by letter, the reactions to my revelation were mixed.
 Two of my sisters reached out with understanding and support - they already had gay friends.
 One of them cried shamefully, remembering how she had mocked me with the word “sissy.”
-Some of them felt caught between the acceptance I was seeking and what their “faith” told them about homosexuals.
+Some of them felt caught between accepting me and what their “faith” told them about homosexuals.
 Over the years, some (at least a little) came around.

 I reached out to my parents in a letter.
-I wanted to say too much to them at once.
+I wanted to say too much at once.
 I wanted to get it right.
-When my siblings heard that the letter was coming, a couple of them checked my older brother (who lived near my parents) every day, checking the mailbox and intercepting the letter so my parents never saw it.
+When my siblings heard that the letter was in the mail, a couple of them checked my older brother (who lived near my parents) every day, checking the mailbox and intercepting the letter so my parents never saw it.
 He refused.

 Actor's Note: My entire adult life, I waited to hear my parents and siblings say: We love you, Arnie, our gay son/brother.
 My parents could never say those words, and I feel so frustrated that they never will, because they are both gone.
-I grieve the loss of the chance to work harder for a relationship with them.
-Some of my siblings couldn’t reconcile with their “faith.”
+I grieve the loss of the chance to work harder for connection with them.
+Some of my siblings cannot reconcile with their “faith.”
 I’m tired of hearing their different versions of “love the sinner, hate the sin.”
-Tired of their embrace of preachers, media hosts, and politicians who demonize LGBTQ people and then not understanding why I feel this madness.
+Tired of their embrace of preachers, media hosts, and politicians who demonize LGBTQ people and then not understanding why I feel that madness.
 I’m tired of fighting for their acceptance.
 Tired, sad.

 Scene VII: Side Death